Debt Free®

 What Is a Division II Proposal (Consumer Proposal)?

 A Consumer Proposal is very similar to a Division I Proposal in that an individual will look to file a proposal in place of filing for bankruptcy.
 The proposal is administered by a Licensed Insolvency Trustee, who helps the debtor develop an offer to pay off a percentage of their debts, extend the time to pay, or both.
-A Consumer Proposal cannot have a term longer than 5 years.
+It cannot have a term longer than 5 years.

-In order to qualify to file for a Consumer Proposal, the individual must have a total amount of consumer debt amounting to less than $250,000.
+In order to qualify to file for a consumer proposal, the individual must have a total amount of consumer debt amounting to less than $250,000.
 This amount does not include any secured debts, such as mortgages on one’s principal residence.
 The debtor must also have a stable source of income but is insolvent and unable to pay outstanding, unsecured debts.

 The upside to filing a Consumer Proposal is that interest stops immediately on the principal amount owed when it is filed.
 The proposal acts similarly to a Division I Proposal in that the total amount of debt owed may be dramatically reduced, and the debtor is given up to 5 years to pay.
 Additionally, the debtor is protected against creditors, and they cannot garnish wages or seize assets.
 The payments depend largely on the individual’s income, the amount contributed to any family living expenses, and the quantum of debt.

 Like a Division I Proposal, a Consumer Proposal will affect an individual’s credit rating.
 It has the effect of changing the credit bureau rating to R7 as opposed to R9 for bankruptcy.An individual must engage a Licensed Insolvency Trustee who helps prepare the proposal.
 Once filed, the creditors are given 45 days to accept or reject the proposal.
 If one of the creditors is owed at least 25% of the total value of proven claims, they may request a meeting of the creditors to discuss the proposal and vote on accepting or refusing it.
-A Consumer Proposal requires a majority creditor approval; otherwise, the proposal is rejected.
+It requires a majority creditor approval; otherwise, the proposal is rejected.
 A debtor may consider filing for bankruptcy if the creditors reject their Consumer Proposal.

 Adding Tools to Your Debt Reduction Toolbox